israt-emu/nextjs-todo-app/README.md

 1. Note creation and organization:

-   - Text notes(done)
+   - Text notes
-   - Checklists or to-do lists(done)
+   - Checklists or to-do lists
-   - Add category and Ability to categorize todos(done)
+   - Add category and Ability to categorize todos
-   - Folders or notebooks for grouping(coming)
+   - Folders or notebooks for grouping(coming...)
    - Shared notes

 2. Task management:

    - Due dates and reminders--
-   - Priority levels--
+   - Priority levels
-   - Task assignments (for team use)
-   - Recurring tasks
+   - Recurring tasks(coming...)

 3. Sync and backup: